rwngallego/healthcheck/docs/design.md

 periodic health checks to the services.
 They will receive events when adding/removing/updating a service and produce events with the status of the services.
-Additionally, there will be a Push Service in charge of pushing the real updates to the clients through [web sockets](https://vertx.io/blog/real-time-bidding-with-websockets-and-vert-x/).
+Additionally, there will be a Push Service (Extra) in charge of pushing the real updates to the clients through [web sockets](https://vertx.io/blog/real-time-bidding-with-websockets-and-vert-x/).
 In this case, the event bus plays a crucial role in the coordination of those components.